 Then, we had a series of debates over how our business should run and where should we drive it.
 We suddenly realized that we have to squeeze time out of our seemingly busy schedule and think about the company more strategically.
 However, how can we ensure that we would make smart decisions?
 How can we allocate our resources effectively?

 No one can rely on intuition or guesswork in decision-making; we should base only on hard data to remedy bottlenecks.

 Maintaining well-organized, systematic-formatted, and up-to-date financial information of our business is crucial for making strategic decisions.
 Because we need to know how our pricing model works out, which areas of operations are taking up most expenses, which are the most cost-effective services and who are our most valuable clients.

-Since we were not accountants, we hired local accountants and contracted a Hong Kong CPA as our auditor, and they worked together to produce accurate and timely results.
+Since we were not accountants, we hired local accountants and contracted a HK CPA as our auditor, and they worked together to produce accurate and timely results.
 Our accounting staff and auditor were in a better position to deliver information to us from other perspectives because they were specialized in accounting functions and focus on their core job.

 In brief, the owners of a new business are always distracted by other stuff.
 We should let the professionals deal with professional duties so we can focus on growth.

 Unless you are doing a business that is immune to competition, pricing strategy is critical in closing deals.
 In our case, AsiaBC is a company service provider in HK, and undoubtedly many providers are doing the company services, including HK company registration and company secretarial services.